How To Keep Your Tenants Happy

-If you’ve ever been in property management, you know that it takes a lot of time, effort, patience and funds to find and retain quality residents.
-It costs a lot of money to keep turning over units, so it’s a win-win for everyone when residents are happy – they don’t have to move and you don’t have to pay apartment turnover fees!
-The team at Gordon James Realty has compiled a list of action items that you may want to consider in the new year in order to keep your residents satisfied!
+If you’ve ever been in property management, you know that it takes a lot of time, effort, patience, and funds to find and retain quality residents.
+It costs a lot of money to keep turning over units, so it’s a win-win for everyone when residents are happy – they don’t have to move, and you don’t have to pay apartment turnover fees!
+The team at Gordon James Realty has compiled a list of action items that you may want to consider in the new year to keep your residents satisfied!

 - Rent them a place they’ll want to move into and come home to.
 Make sure you’re handing over the keys to an apartment that’s been thoroughly cleaned with no sign of former tenants.
 Renters want to move into a clean palette – a place to make completely their own.

 - Educate your renters from the get-go!
 If they don’t know the rules, then they aren’t able to follow them.
 Upon move-in, give them a run-down via the lease, an email, a flyer, and word-of-mouth.
 Be sure to include things like noise restrictions, pet policies, parking policies, trash day, etc.

 - Send them a welcome letter.
 Everyone wants to feel welcomed!
 Especially if they are first-time renters or new to the area.
 Let them know that you’re glad to have them here and remind them of your contact information should any problems arise.
 It’s also a good idea to educate people who may be new to the area by giving them suggestions on local restaurants, bars, gyms, grocery stores, hiking trails, breweries, movie theaters, parks, etc.

 - Leave them a housewarming gift.
 A thoughtful housewarming gift doesn’t have to be extravagant.
 Leave them something small that will make them think of the awesome leasing staff – a bottle of wine, flowers, or some property swag like koozies, cups, sunglasses, etc.